fritzone/thymian/src/server/recipes/mashed_potatoes/gb/recipe.md

  Use one or two forks to mash the potatoes.
 Add a little milk, mash more, and repeat with the milk, until you like the taste and consistence.

- This site goes very well with everything that is made from meat.
+ This side goes very well with everything that is made from meat, and we recommend a good selection of pickles to be served with them.